-During lockdown we have been spending a lot of time playing in the garden and have come up with ’30 things to do in the garden during lockdown’.
+During lockdown we have been spending a lot of time playing in the garden and have come up with ’30 things to do in the garden at home’.
 We have been so lucky with the weather and I am really hoping it continues, I also feel extremely spoilt and lucky to have a garden for my family to play in, as I appreciate not everyone has this opportunity.

 Play Ball Games – football, basketball, netball, tennis, catch, swing ball, boules

 Host an Olympic games

 Set up an obstacle course

 Have a water fight

 Go in the paddling pool